-The appellation named after the town of the same name lies in the French winegrowing region Loire
+The appellation, named after the city of the same name, is located in the French wine-growing region Loire

-at the top of the river.
-The former VDQS division was classified as AOP in 2010.
-During construction work in the 19th century, among other things, almost 300 were found here amphorae
+on the upper course of the river.
+The former VDQS area was classified as AOP in 2010.
+During construction work in the 19th century, almost 300 were found here amphorae

 from the time of the 1st century BC.
-These were at that time intended for the transport of Italian wine.
-The vineyards cover 100 hectares of vineyards in the municipalities Champillet, Feusines, Néret, Reigny, Saint-Maur, Vesdun and Urciers in the Cher.
+At that time these were intended for the transport of Italian wine.
+The vineyards cover 100 hectares of vineyards in the municipalities of Champillet, Feusines, Néret, Reigny, Saint-Maur, Vesdun and Urciers in the Cher department.
 It mainly produces red and rosé wines from the Burgundy varieties Gamay, Pinot Gris and Pinot Noir.
 A local specialty is the Vin gris

-which is produced without mash fermentation from the Gamay grape.
+, which is produced from the Gamay grape without maceration.